You’ll find simple, sensationalfood at this beautiful Berkshire restaurant

-Set behind a restored 19th century farmhouse just outside Newbury, The Woodspeen opened in 2014 and occupies a converted barn with a thatched roof and a large, rectangular skylight.
+Set behind a restored 19th century farmhouse just outside Newbury, The Woodspeen occupies a converted barn with a thatched roof and a large, rectangular skylight.
 The modern interior is light and airy, with the open-plan dining room surrounded by full-length sliding windows looking out on a grand view of the west Berkshire countryside.
-The furnishings have a smooth, Scandi vibe that’s complemented by cool colouring and polished concrete floors.
+The furnishings have a smooth, Scandi vibe that’s complemented by cool colours and polished concrete floors.

-Plenty of attention to detail goes into Campbell’s food, but The Woodspeen is focused on the domestic as much as the professional.
-Campbell’s on-site cookery school gives him the opportunity to develop and motivate others and offers a range of regular and seasonal masterclasses, ensuring the chef’s elegantly rustic brand of cooking never goes out of fashion.
+Plenty of attention to detail goes into the food, but The Woodspeen is focused on the domestic as much as the professional.
+An on-site cookery school gives offers a range of regular and seasonal masterclasses, ensuring Eaton’s elegantly rustic brand of cooking never goes out of fashion.